Deluze/deluze/README.md

 I'm 22 years old, born & raised in The Netherlands, currently residing in Germany.

+### Contact

+If you want to get to know me or have a talk, please hit me up on Discord @ Deluze#0001

 ## Projects

 ### [QPang Essence Emulator (Server Emulator)](https://github.com/Deluze/qpang-essence-emulator):